 Ptilopsis leucotis

-White-faced Scops Owl facts
+White-faced scops owl facts

 • Most prey is swallowed whole and the indigestible bits, such as bones, feathers and fur, are regurgitated as pellets.